bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 and he dropped me the invite to "finals are over rave" organized by some UC Berkeley students.

 I didn't stay until the end of the Giants game.
-I bought the $12 hotdog took tram and then BART to Berkeley.
+Since I was starving, I bought the worst (and most expensive – $12) hotdog I've ever had and took tram and then BART to around the UC Berkeley campus.

 I had some weird impostor syndrome – here I am, a random dude studying at some random, no-name university in a European country most people there probably